tidev/webpack-plugin-alloy/README.md

 > 💡 **NOTE:** The `alloy-loader` used to compile Alloy components with Webpack emits ES6 code only.
 This code needs to be transpiled which is why `@titanium-sdk/webpack-plugin-babel` is a peer dependency and you must install it as well when enabling Webpack in your Alloy project.

-Be sure to follow the migration steps below when enabling Webpack in an existing Titanium Alloy project, as well as the general [migration guideline](https://github.com/appcelerator/appcd-plugin-webpack/blob/develop/migration.md).
+Be sure to follow the migration steps below and the general [migration guideline](https://github.com/appcelerator/appcd-plugin-webpack/blob/develop/migration.md) when enabling Webpack in an existing Titanium Alloy project.
+Also take a look at the [configuration](https://github.com/appcelerator/webpack-plugin-babel#configuration) of the Babel plugin.

 ## Caching